 "My sme si povedali, že s prechyľovaním skončíme, ale Merkelovej vládu si ponecháme.
 To znamená, že príponu -ová uvidíte menej často, a keď už, bude to najmä pri privlastňovaní."

-So these people introduced a hard rule that will complicate their work, but then will have exceptions because the new rule complicates their work too much.
-I guess going by the existing PSP rules and adding a completely reasonable exception for Lithuanian and Icelandic (and Latvian etc.) last names while applying good judgment and maybe have some variation is way too complicated for these people.
+And here we have it.
+These people introduced a hard rule that will complicate their work, but then will have exceptions because the new rule complicates their work too much.
+I guess going by PSP rules and adding a completely reasonable exception for Lithuanian and Icelandic (and Latvian etc.) last names while applying good judgment and maybe have some variation is way too complicated for them.

-I swear to God, I should stop reading this fucking rag.
+I swear to God, I really should stop reading this fucking rag.

 ----------------